 40 Priority Research Questions for Ocean Science in Canada

-In March 2011 the Council was asked by the Canadian Consortium of Ocean Research Universities (CCORU) to undertake a two-part initiative on ocean science in Canada.
+In March 2011 the Council of Canadian Academies was asked by the Canadian Consortium of Ocean Research Universities (CCORU) to undertake a two-part initiative on ocean science in Canada.
 The first phase was to identify priority research themes with the support of a Core Group of 22 ocean experts from Canada and abroad.
 This activity culminated in the development of the workshop report, 40 Priority Research Questions for Ocean Science in Canada (PDF).
 The report was publicly released on July 17th, 2012.

 The world’s oceans are intrinsically important to Canada’s environment, culture, public health, economy and society.
 For a country as geographically large and diverse as Canada addressing the challenges of ocean science is complex and requires a high degree of coordination among scientific institutions and technology hubs.
 Therefore, a key challenge for Canada’s science community is determining strategic research priorities that will be of value to both those who conduct research and for those who use research.

 The report, 40 Priority Research Questions for Ocean Science in Canada identifies 40 priority research questions that, if answered, would have the greatest impact on addressing future opportunities and challenges relating to ocean science in Canada.
 The 40 questions were developed in a collaborative, open and democratic process during a two-day workshop.